fusioncharts/dev_centre_docs/getting-started/angular/angularjs/install-using-angularjs.md

 The `angularjs-fusioncharts` directive for **FusionCharts Suite XT**, lets you add interactive JavaScript charts to your **AngularJS (v1.x)** web and mobile applications.

-In this article, we will show you how to download and install the `angularjs-fusioncharts` directive and all the other dependencies on your system.
+In this article, we will show you how to download and install the `angularjs-fusioncharts` directive and all the other dependencies.

 ## Choose your mode of installation: